 Here's Why Your Branding Strategy Isn't Working

 Branding is the image your company creates in the minds of customers.
 Many popular companies convey images that you probably know well, even if you don't use their products.
-The marketplace is littered with other offerings that have muddy brand images.
+For example, someone with a Google phone and a Dell laptop running a Windows operating system is likely still familiar with Apple's image as creative and innovative.
+However, the marketplace is littered with other offerings that have muddy brand images.
 They don't seem to stand for anything or anybody.
 If your product is in this category, there likely are reasons why.

 Branding looks easy until you try it.
 Major corporations spend millions making sure their message is just right.
 While few businesses have those resources, you can examine your product, your competitors, and your target audience.
 Whatever you do, be methodical in your approach and make sure you're satisfied with what you want to say before you ever present it publicly.

-Learn how to identify problems and address them appropriately.
+Learn how to identify these branding problems and address them appropriately.

 Missing Your Audience